alexanderpareja/website/README.md

 This repository contains the source code for my personal blog.
 Please note that this project is a work in progress and primarily serves as a learning journey for me.

-This blog is being created to share my insights, learnings, and other silly things.
-I'm using [Hugo](https://gohugo.io/) as the static site generator and [AWS Amplify](https://aws.amazon.com/amplify/) for deployment and hosting.
+This blog is being created to share my insights, learnings, and other things.
+I'm using [Hugo](https://gohugo.io/) as the static site generator, with a forked version of the Etch theme, and [AWS Amplify](https://aws.amazon.com/amplify/) for deployment and hosting.

 ## Project Status